Generic Name: busulfan (bue-SUL-fan)

 Some MEDICINES MAY INTERACT with busulfan.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Acetaminophen, itraconazole, or metronidazole because the risk of toxic side effects of busulfan may be increased
+- Acetaminophen, itraconazole, or metronidazole because they may increase the risk of busulfan's side effects

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if busulfan may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use busulfan:

 Use busulfan as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Busulfan is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.